 There are useful and appropriate ways of expressing your opinion, and there are troll ways.
 But that’s not what I’m talking about here: I’m talking about encouraging young people to have their say in a constructive way with relevant details, even if it means overcoming fear that the person whose work they’re critiquing might see it and be quietly hurt, or loudly disagree.

 I visited my son’s English class recently, because his teacher asked me to speak with the students about creative writing.
-They don’t know this yet, but their projects are leading up toward workshopping one another’s work in memoir.
-I’m curious to learn whether they’ll be signing their names to their critiques of one another’s writing.
+Their small projects are leading up toward workshopping one anothers’ memoirs.
+Will they be signing their names to their critiques of their classmates?
+I’m curious.
 I can see the benefits of doing it — the sensitivity encouraged, the accountability demanded.
 But I can also see the usefulness of giving the students free rein to explore their reactions to a piece of writing without being paralyzed by the social pressure that is so acute in middle school.
 Will the critiqued person hold a personal grudge?
 Will the critic go too easy, afraid of social repercussions?

 Still, even as I write that, I know which way I lean.
 That it’s important to put your name to something, to express it constructively and be willing to stand up to those who might disagree.
 It takes a certain bravery to state your opinion and put your signature to it.
 Not a lot of bravery needed to anonymously slam someone’s creativity, or make personal judgments that go beyond the page.